 This issue is not exclusive to Ontario, however.
 Various studies published throughout the pandemic show that educational disparities were exacerbated by the pandemic throughout most of the world.

 A case similar to one identified in the aforementioned study about the worsening of educational inequality in Ontario can be found in Hong Kong.
 Hong Kong, a city already afflicted with massive socio-economic inequality even prior to Covid-19, has seen a further widening of educational inequalities.
-After the initial outbreak of the Coronavirus pandemic, the Hong Kong government enforced mandatory school closures from February 202o to May 2020, thereby triggering a move to online learning via platforms such as Zoom and Google Meets.
-There was subsequently a rise of educational inequality as a result of several factors.
+After the initial outbreak of the Coronavirus pandemic, the Hong Kong government-enforced mandatory school closures from February 202o to May 2020, thereby triggering a move to online learning via platforms such as Zoom and Google Meets.
+There was subsequently a rise in educational inequality as a result of several factors.

-Moreover, because land has always been scarce and unevenly distributed in Hong Kong, causing unaffordable property prices and rent, families of lower socioeconomic status often inhabit unregulated housing such as subdivided units, where multiple households share one single flat, or ‘caged homes’.
+Moreover, because the land has always been scarce and unevenly distributed in Hong Kong, causing unaffordable property prices and rent, families of lower socioeconomic status often inhabit unregulated housing such as subdivided units, where multiple households share one single flat, or ‘caged homes’.
 When students have to share a small living area with family members, it is difficult to concentrate on studies due to the inevitable noise generated.

 On the other hand, students from more affluent backgrounds are less affected in comparison.
 With their access to a stable internet connection, individual laptops and sufficient personal space, these students have a greater ability to adapt to remote learning.
 High-achieving students may even benefit from the change in lesson format, which may open up more room for self-driven learning.
 Monica, a graduate from one of the top local schools in Hong Kong, shared, “Online lessons have allowed me to concentrate more on my studies since I am alone.
 The time saved travelling to and from school can also be used for revision.”

 Disruptions in primary and secondary education have undoubtedly affected the university admissions process.
 Owing to nationwide lockdowns and school closures, the United Kingdom has cancelled A-Levels for two consecutive years.
 In 2020, an algorithm named Ofqual was developed, where the actual A-level grades of students were calculated by matching their performance against the grades their predecessors of the same school obtained.
-This led to a public outcry as grades of students from state schools and lower socioeconomic status have been massively downgraded, subsequently such students were unable to meet their university offers.
+This led to a public outcry as grades of students from state schools and lower socioeconomic status have been massively downgraded, subsequently, such students were unable to meet their university offers.
 Although this arrangement was immediately suspended, the lack of a formal public examination has opened up multiple leeways for inequality to be promoted.

 Further, a minority report conducted by Richard Murphy from the University of Texas and Centre of Economic performance and Gwyn Wyness from the Centre for Education Policy and Equalising Opportunities found that academically apt students from disadvantaged backgrounds were more likely to receive under-predicted grades.
-Given that universities in the UK hand out offers based on predicted grades, this may harm these students’ chances at enrolling in higher-ranked universities or more competitive programs compared to their peers of the same age, seventy five per cent of whom have inflated predicted grades, according to the same minority report.
+Given that universities in the UK hand out offers based on predicted grades, this may harm these students’ chances at enrolling in higher-ranked universities or more competitive programs compared to their peers of the same age, seventy-five percent of whom have inflated predicted grades, according to the same minority report.